 I am a transplanted Southern Belle from the Mississippi Delta currently living on the Great Plains of Kansas.
 I have a B.S. in Secondary Education, Social Studies (Dec.
 2001) and a M.Ed. in Curriculum and Instruction with an emphasis in American History (May 2010).
 My real job is teaching U.S. History and AP U.S. History at a local suburban high school of about 2,000 students.
 However, as most people know, teachers wear many hats.
-In addition to teaching, I co-sponsor our high school’s FCA Huddle, serve as the co-webmaster and social media manager for our building, score home varsity volleyball matches, and provide tech support for staff and students.
+In addition to teaching, I serve as the co-webmaster and social media manager for our building, score home varsity volleyball matches, and provide tech support for staff and students.

 In 2015, I was elected board president for the Kansas Council for History Education.
 In that capacity, among other things, I aid in coordinating a yearly state social studies conference, advocate for social studies education at the local and state levels, serve on a state task force with representatives of other social studies organizations, and provide assistance and support as needed to teachers and students in schools across Kansas.
 To learn more about KCHE, check out our website.